 - Step 1: Applicants must submit an AmeriCorps VISTA concept paper describing the proposed VISTA project.
 Concept papers are a preliminary screening tool used to determine if the organization would be appropriate for potential VISTA sponsorship and resources.
 Concept papers must be submitted electronically through the eGrants web-based management system.

 - Step 2: If the concept paper is approved, applicants are then invited to submit a full AmeriCorps VISTA project application.

 AmeriCorps issues a quarterly request for concept papers.
 Dates and submission deadlines can be found in the FY 2021 request for concept papers timeline.
-Applicants are encouraged to contact their AmeriCorps state office before submitting a concept paper to discuss application details, project ideas, and other questions.
+Applicants are encouraged to contact their AmeriCorps State Service Commission before submitting a concept paper to discuss application details, project ideas, and other questions.

 Topics This Program Addresses